Pit picking, sinusectomy, laser surgery (SiLaC)

 At first, the groundbreaking "Lord Millar Procedure" received surprisingly little attention.
 It was not until John Bascom (Oregon, U.S.A.) ensured the worldwide dissemination of the advanced technique, which he called "follicle removal".
 With great commitment, he supported surgeons worldwide in learning this technique.

 With the experience of over 4500 operations, I have constantly developed the technique.
-Expertise and technological progress (magnifying glasses, 4MHz radiofrequency surgery, laser surgery and the best instruments from different specialities such as aesthetic surgery, ENT and maxillofacial surgery) make it possible to treat almost every Pilonidal Sinus minimally invasive.
-You also benefit from this in the case of recurrence (relapse) after conventional surgery.
+Expertise and technological progress (magnifying glasses, 4MHz radiofrequency surgery, laser surgery and the best instruments from different specialities such as aesthetic surgery, ENT and maxillofacial surgery) make it possible to treat almost every Pilonidal Sinus in a minimally invasive way.
+The pit picking principle can also be applied to recurrence (relapse) after conventional surgery: Identification of the entry point, removal of the fistula via this already existing opening and prevention of the re-growth of hair by shaving and laser epilation.

 Pit Picking "Classic": LORD - BASCOM - OP